rnrand/group-site/content/authors/jacob-zweifler/_index.md

 title: Jacob Zweifler

 # Role/position
-role: Undergraduate
+role: Undergraduate → <br> MA at NYU
+current: Masters Student at NYU

 # Organizations/Affiliations
 organizations:
-- name: University of Chicago
+- name: New York University
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a fourth year student at the University of Chicago majoring in math and computer science.
+bio: Jake was an undergraduate at the University of Chicago majoring in math and computer science.
+He is now pursuing a masters degree in mathematics at New York University.

 interests:
 - Theoretical Mathematics